The-Wang-Lab-NAU/RootSprout/README.md

 ## Install Python, Anaconda and Libraries

-Setting up the Python environment to run the image processing (*u*-XRF) source code
+Setting up the Python environment to run the image processing source code

 1. **Install Python**
    Getting Started: If you are new to Python, we recommend reading the official Python beginner's guide ([https://wiki.python.org/moin/BeginnersGuide](https://wiki.python.org/moin/BeginnersGuide)).